mdh266/PECS/Documentation/README.md

 (PECs), are an attractive alternative to conventional solid state PV devices.
 PECs such as those depicted below are able to directly convert solar energy into hydrogen fuel.
 The hydrogen fuel can then be used at a later time to generate electricity.
-In the typical setup of a PEC is shown below
+The typical setup of a PEC is shown below

 \image html PEC.png